Kooroshoo/Design-Patterns/README.md

 - Strategy Pattern: Defines a family of algorithms, encapsulates each one, and makes them interchangeable.
 Strategy lets the algorithm vary independently from clients that use it.

-- Command Pattern: Encapsulates a request as an object, thereby allowing for parameterization of clients with queues, requests, and operations.
+- **Command Pattern:** Encapsulates a request as an object, thereby allowing for parameterization of clients with queues, requests, and operations.
+    Use Cases:

 - State Pattern: Allows an object to alter its behavior when its internal state changes.
 The object will appear to change its class.